-For every product sold, 100% PURE is donating a bowl of vegan dog food to dogs who are hungry, homeless, and rescued from the Yulin Festival — and you can help!Posted on February 28, 2019 Written by: 100% PURE®
+For every order placed, 100% PURE is donating a bowl of vegan dog food to dogs who are hungry, homeless, and rescued from the Yulin Festival — and you can help!Posted on February 28, 2019 Written by: 100% PURE®

 100% PURE founders Ric Kostick, Susie Wang, and James Wang founded a company whose mission would always be to give back to its global community.
 At the center of that mission is a love for animals, an unflinching determination to make a positive change, and a passionate plea to end all forms of animal cruelty, in any way possible.

 As a company (and as morally sound, empathetic human beings), 100% PURE vehemently opposes the horrific, gruesome, and inhumane dog meat trade in China.
 Last year, we partnered with animal welfare groups to rescue thousands of dogs from torture, slaughter, and consumption at the Yulin Dog Meat Festival.
 While these animals (some bred specifically for consumption at the festival) escaped a horrific fate, there were still many dogs left without homes, food, or shelter.

 We picked the brain of our CEO, Ric Kostick for details on the latest 100% PURE strategy for rescuing innocent animals from these unfortunate fates.
 He’s come up with a brilliant plan for feeding these at-risk dogs in China, while maximizing their health and minimizing the negative impact that conventional dog food has on other animals, and our environment.

 In addition to working with animal welfare organizations leading up to and during the Yulin Festival, we also aim to facilitate proper nourishment for homeless, abandoned, and rescued dogs year-round.
 Here’s the scoop from our CEO Ric Kostick on our newly launched charity project, and how you can join us in becoming a part of the solution!